Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Derivation of GSA indices from PDP and ICE

 The complete GSA results are presented in Table~\ref{tbl:result_3var_GSA}.
-The first-order {Sobol\textquotesingle} indices are essentially zero for all variables.
-However, the total {order Sobol\textquotesingle} indices are close to 1 for $x_{2}$ and $x_{3}$, suggesting that the only contribution to the total variance comes from the interaction between $x_{2}$ and $x_{3}$.
+The first-order {Sobol'} indices are very small for all variables (they should essentially be zero for $x_2$ and $x_3$ due to their flat PDPs).
+However, the total {order Sobol'} indices are close to 1 for $x_{2}$ and $x_{3}$, suggesting that their only contribution to the total variance comes from the interaction between $x_{2}$ and $x_{3}$.
 As anticipated, $I_{pdp}$ does not suggest that $x_{2}$ and $x_{3}$ are more significant than $x_{1}$, due to the previously mentioned challenge.
 In contrast, Averaged SHAP accurately identifies the importance of $x_{2}$ and $x_{3}$.
-Unlike $I_{pdp}$, $\bar{Sh}$ is based on the impact of each feature on the model's predictions and is capable of detecting subtle yet crucial relationships that $I_{pdp}$ might overlook.
+Unlike $I_{pdp}$, $\bar{Sh}$ is based on the impact of each input on the model's predictions and is capable of detecting subtle yet crucial relationships that $I_{pdp}$ might overlook.
 It can also be observed that ICE-based feature importance yields finite and reasonable values for $x_{2}$ and $x_{3}$.
-Notably, $\mu_{I,ice}$ effectively identifies the importance of $x_{2}$ and $x_{3}$ by focusing on the importance of each ICE curve.
-Thus, it can be concluded that $\mu_{I,ice}$ addresses the main limitation of $I_{pdp}$.
-The $\sigma_{I,ice}$ value that equals 0 for $x_{1}$ is the consequence of its non-interacting nature.
-However, $\sigma_{I,ice}=0$ could also mean another thing.
-In fact, a zero value of $\sigma_{I_{\mathrm{ice}}}$ means the per-instance ICE spread is identical for all conditioning values; this can indicate either (i) a genuinely non-interacting additive input, as in our example, or (ii) the presence of interactions that alter curve shape (e.g. flip sign or slope) while preserving the integrated spread.
+Notably, $\mu_{I_{\mathrm{ice}}}$ effectively identifies the importance of $x_{2}$ and $x_{3}$ by focusing on the importance of each ICE curve.
+Thus, it can be concluded that $\mu_{I_{\mathrm{ice}}}$ addresses the main limitation of $I_{pdp}$.
+The $\sigma_{I_{\mathrm{ice}}}$ value that equals 0 for $x_{1}$ is the consequence of its non-interacting nature (note that we analyze the standard deviation instead of the variance of $I_{\mathrm{ice}}$).
+However, $\sigma_{I_{\mathrm{ice}}}=0$ can indicate either (i) a genuinely non-interacting additive input, as in the case of $x_1$, or (ii) the presence of interactions that alter curve shape (\textit{e.g.}, flip sign or slope) while preserving the integrated spread.
 Hence, in this second case, visual inspection of ICE curves or slope-based diagnostics is required to disambiguate these cases, especially when relying on surrogate models.
-For the case of $x_{2}$, this means that the importance magnitude of each ICE curve of $x_{2}$ is the same, although the gradient shifts depending on how it interacts with $x_{3}$.
-Lastly, the finite value of $\sigma_{I,ice}$ for $x_{3}$ is reasonable because, as can be observed in Fig.~\ref{fig:threevar_PDP_X3_with_x2.eps}, each ICE curve yields different $I_{ice}$.
+Indeed, for the case of $x_{2}$, this means that the importance magnitude of each ICE curve of $x_{2}$ is the same, although the gradient shifts depending on how it interacts with $x_{3}$.
+Distinguishing between these two scenarios requires an explicit examination of interaction metrics, which are not captured by $\sigma_{I_{\mathrm{ice}}}$.
+In fact, as shown in Table~\ref{tbl:result_3var_GSA_int} , $x_2$ is found to strongly interact with $x_3$.
+Conversely, the table also shows that $x_1$ does not interact with other variables.
+Lastly, the finite value of $\sigma_{I_{\mathrm{ice}}}$ for $x_{3}$ is reasonable because, as can be observed in Fig.~\ref{fig:threevar_PDP_X3_with_x2.eps}, each ICE curve yields a different $I_{\mathrm{ice}}$.